 At conception, each sibling of an affected individual has a 25% chance of getting the condition if the autosomal recessive pattern of inheritance is responsible for the disease.
 Also, there is a 50% chance of being an asymptomatic carrier, and a 25% chance of not being affected by the disease and not being a carrier.

 Rare cases of Joubert syndrome are inherited in an X-linked recessive pattern (such as JSRD caused by mutation of OFD1 gene).
 The causative gene is located on the X chromosome in those cases, which is one of the two sex chromosomes.

-As males have only one X chromosome, one altered copy of the gene in each cell is sufficient to result with this condition.
+As males have only one X chromosome, one altered copy of the gene in each cell is sufficient to result in this condition.
 In females, a mutation would have to occur in both copies of the gene to cause the syndrome, as they carry two X chromosomes.
-Therefore males are affected by X-linked Joubert syndrome much more frequently than females.
+Therefore, males are affected by X-linked Joubert syndrome much more frequently than females.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

 Not all mutations have been identified in patients with Joubert syndrome, as well as in patients with JSRD); therefore, prenatal diagnosis remains limited to a subset of families.
 In such cases, fetal ultrasound and fetal magnetic resonance imaging (MRI) can be very useful in at-risk pregnancies.